What's Going Around in Lincoln?

 What illnesses are going around in Lincoln, Nebraska right now?

-Based on Nebraska state surveillance data (which covers Lincoln), flu activity is moderate, RSV is moderate, COVID-19 is moderate, and Nebraska has reported 3 measles cases in 2026.
-Click any topic above for detailed trends and charts.
+Based on the best current public-health signal for the Lincoln area, flu activity in Nebraska is low, RSV is moderate, COVID-19 is moderate, and Nebraska has reported 3 measles cases in 2026.
+Click any topic above for the detailed page that matches the actual question.

 Is the flu bad in Lincoln right now?

-Flu activity in Nebraska (which includes Lincoln) is currently moderate with 3.4% ILI.
+Flu activity in Nebraska (which includes Lincoln) is currently low with 0.5% ILI.
 The trend is declining, which is good news.
 See the Nebraska flu page for weekly trend charts.

 Does Lincoln have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Nebraska state-level surveillance, which is the most reliable available indicator for the Lincoln area.
-The Community Health Snapshot below shows Lincoln-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Nebraska state-level surveillance, which is the most reliable available indicator for the Lincoln area right now.
+The lower community-context section adds slower Lincoln-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Lincoln.

 Local Health Signal is not affiliated with the CDC or any government agency.
 Data is provided for informational purposes only and is not intended for clinical decision making.
 See our methods page for details on data sources and limitations.